TZstatsADS/Spring2019-Proj3-grp3/README.md

 *Mengran Xia*
 * Brainstormed together with the team on the best training model for image resolution recovery.
 * Performed the XGBoost model (train function, test function, cross validation fucntion) and tuned parameters on depth to get mse, psnr and running time.
-* Organized the Github Directory and finished the writeup of Read Me.
+* Organized the Github Directory, uploaded all files and finished the writeup of Read Me.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.